rmsander/rmsander.github.io/cv.md

 ---
 layout: page
-title: About
+title: Curriculum Vitae
-permalink: /about/
+permalink: /cv/
 ---

-Some information about you!
+More information than expected!
+My CV will come here!

 ### More Information